 Escape to your island paradise in the morning.

-Slow-cooked breakfast, ready on summer mornings when you wake up, is the perfect way to bring a little extra ease into the day.
+Slow-cooked breakfast is ready on summer mornings when you wake up.
+Bring a little extra ease into the day.
 No decisions, only time to relax and enjoy breakfast at your leisure.

 “Don’t I need salads to stay slim through the summer?”
 If you’ve read any of my thoughts about congee and breakfast you can guess that I am going to emphatically say “No!”

 Eating hot foods can even help you to cool off.
 If you eat a bunch of cold foods and iced drinks, your body must work very hard to warm them up to body temperature in order to process, extract nutrients and eliminate the waste.
 All that effort heats you up.
-Warm, easy to digest foods take stress off the system which helps you stay cool.
+Warm, easy-to-digest foods take the stress off the system which helps you stay cool.

-Drinking lots of water and eating hydrating foods is extra important in the summertime so you can maintain proper fluid balance.
+Drinking lots of water and eating hydrating foods are extra important in the summertime so you can maintain proper fluid balance.

-Enter pineapple.
-Pineapple is more than just a tasty summer treat.
-It’s also an excellent thirst-quencher.
-In addition to clearing excess heat, it also can help treat sunstroke, boost fluid metabolism, and improve digestion.
+Enter pineapple and mango, more than just a tasty summer treat.
+These fruits are excellent thirst-quenchers.
+In addition to clearing excess heat, they also can help treat sunstroke, boost fluid metabolism, and improve digestion.